Excess Closing Pressure with Pinch Valves

 VF model, air operated, aluminium body, aluminium PN10/16 flanges with stainless steel bushings, natural rubber white food quality sleeve (FDA approved).

 PROBLEM: The engineer on site was using vacuum pressure to keep the valve open/cylindrical.
-The media described above would be flowing through the pinch valve at 0.3 BAR, and the engineer was shutting the valve off using 5.8 BAR.
+The powders and other media described above would be flowing through the pinch valve at 0.3 BAR, and the engineer was shutting the valve off using 5.8 BAR.
 The degree of vacuum was sucking the rubber sleeve from the inside, pulling it into a partially closed position.
 With the sleeve partially closed and the fairly abrasive media (sugars and salts) flowing through at 5.8 BAR, this was wearing the sleeve at the partially closed points, adding too much stress and causing it to split.

 SOLUTION: To achieve an optimum control pressure, AKO Pinch Valves only need 2 BAR above the line pressure to shut the valve off fully.
 We advised the engineer that far too much pressure was being used to close the rubber sleeve, and only 2 BAR maximum should be ideal to close the valve.
 On top of this, we recommended piping the same vacuum pressure back to the inlet of the pinch valve so that the vacuum would suck from both sides (inside and outside), to equalise the pressure.